 Got a drier patch on your skin?
 Apply that moisturizing lotion bar to get smoother skin instantly.

 This post contains affiliate links.
 In the event of a sale, I get rewarded a small commission, at no extra cost to you.

 Easy Homemade Lotion Bar Recipe

-I wanted to make a non greasy lotion bar recipe and have added cornstarch in the hope that it will absorb some of the oil, but even if it does, the lotion bars will still be oily because it is made with beeswax and oils.
+I wanted to make a non-greasy lotion bar recipe and have added cornstarch in the hope that it will absorb some of the oil, but even if it does, the lotion bars will still be oily because they are made with beeswax and oils.

 Ingredients you need: